 Financial highlights information is intended to help you understand a fund's performance for the past five years (or, if shorter, its period of operations).
 Certain information reflects financial results for a single fund share.
 Total return represents the rate that an investor would have earned or lost each period on an investment in a fund or share class (assuming reinvestment of all distributions).
-This information has been obtained from the financial statements audited by PricewaterhouseCoopers LLP, an independent registered public accounting firm, whose report, along with fund financial statements, is included in a fund's most recent annual report to shareholders.
-You may obtain a free copy of a fund's latest annual or semiannual report, which is available upon request.
+This information has been obtained from the financial statements audited by PricewaterhouseCoopers LLP, an independent registered public accounting firm, whose report, along with fund financial statements, is included in a fund's most recent annual Financial Statements and Other Information.
+You may obtain a free copy of a fund's latest disclosure documents upon request.